Harvest festival

-Customs and traditions in English-Speaking World
+Customs and traditions in English-speaking world

 An early harvest festival used to be celebrated at the beginning of the harvest season on 1 August and was called Lammas, meaning 'loaf Mass'.
 The Latin prayer to hallow the bread is given in the Durham Ritual.
 Farmers made loaves of bread from the fresh wheat crop.
 These were given to the local church as the Communion bread during a special service thanking God for the harvest.

 By the sixteenth century, several customs seem to have been firmly established around the gathering of the final harvest.
 They include the reapers accompanying a fully laden cart; a tradition of shouting "Hooky, hooky"; and one of the foremost reapers dressing extravagantly, acting as 'lord' of the harvest and asking for money from the onlookers.
-A play by Thomas Nashe, Summer's last will, (first published in London in 1600 but believed from internal evidence to have been first performed in October 1592 at Croydon) contains a scene which demonstrates several of these features.
+A play by Thomas Nashe, Summer's Last Will and Testament, (first published in London in 1600 but believed from internal evidence to have been first performed in October 1592 at Croydon) contains a scene which demonstrates several of these features.
 There is a character personifying harvest who comes on stage attended by men dressed as reapers; he refers to himself as their "master" and ends the scene by begging the audience for a "largesse".
 The scene is inspired by contemporary harvest celebrations, and singing and drinking feature largely.
 The stage instruction reads:

 "Enter Harvest with a scythe on his neck, and all his reapers with sickles, and a great black bowl with a posset in it borne before him: they come in singing."

 The song which follows may be an actual harvest song or a creation of the author's intended to represent a typical harvest song of the time: